 Access to the right equipment should never be a boundary to creation – we’re taught to read and write at a young age which is great.
 I appreciate pen and paper doesn’t carry a camera price tag – but we wouldn’t dream of preventing someone from writing – nor should we limit someone’s ability to create.

 The sharing economy adds to the filmmaking industry through facilitating collaboration.
 The network of creators becomes stronger, individuals are given the opportunity to evolve and creative productions turn into even better stories.

 Having all these changes within the society in mind, there’s one question popping up regarding access vs. owning when considering professional filmmaking and photographic gear.
 Isn’t it way simpler, cheaper, and more accessible to rent instead of to own?

 Tomorrow — no creator needs to own gear.

-Join the wave of access and help keep great stories alive.
-Available in Denmark, Berlin, Amsterdam and London.
+Join the access movement and help keep great stories alive.
+Available in Denmark, Berlin, Amsterdam, and London.